Ira-Bughaichuk/travel/README.md

 ### Running the Project
-0. 1.
-To run the project, follow these steps:
+1. To run the project, follow these steps:

-0. 2.
-Clone the project repository to your local computer.
+2. Clone the project repository to your local computer.

-0. 3.
-Open a terminal and navigate to the project folder.
+3. Open a terminal and navigate to the project folder.

+Install project dependencies
-` #Install project dependencies npm install
+npm install

-#Start the development server
+Start the development server
-npm run dev `
+npm run dev

 The project will be accessible at [](http://localhost:3000).